 Practice, persistence and patience are essential friends on the road to change.
 When we feel alright, we naturally take good care of ourselves.
 However, when life gets tough, we start to disconnect and get idle, which usually makes us feel worse.

-I appreciate that counselling can seem like a bit of a mystery, and that is mainly because therapists are not very clear at describing how it works.
+I appreciate that counselling can seem a bit of a mystery, mainly because therapists are unclear in describing how it works.
 Many things also need experiencing before they make sense.
 Riding a bike, swimming in the water and playing a musical instrument can’t be taught through words alone; you need to do it to learn it.
-Therapy is similar; we need to dip our toes in and experience how to have it.
+Therapy is similar; we must dip our toes and experience how to have it.
 Gradually absorb yourself in it, and you’ll discover the benefits.